hpc4cmb/toast-bench/README.md

 GCC and system OpenBLAS | numpy with MKL | **Works**: different libraries are dl-opened by TOAST and numpy.
 Intel compiler and MKL | numpy with OpenBLAS | **Works**: different libraries are dl-opened by TOAST and numpy.

-### Installing Dependencies with "cmbenv"
+#### Dependencies:  Installing with `cmbenv`

 The [cmbenv](https://github.com/hpc4cmb/cmbenv) package is a set of scripts to build from source a variety of packages used in Cosmic Microwave Background (CMB) data analysis.  cmbenv can install a Python3 conda environment or it can use the default Python3 on the system to create a virtualenv for installing this software.

-This directory includes a script, `install_dependencies.sh` which will download the cmbenv package and use it to compile all of the TOAST dependencies.
+The top-level `toast-bench` directory includes a script, `install_dependencies.sh` which will download the cmbenv package and use it to compile all of the TOAST dependencies.
 This build process can be configured with the `config-deps` file, which contains variables for setting compilers and other system values, and for overriding things like a vendor BLAS / LAPACK install.
 The `config-deps.pkgs` file contains details about which packages should be built by cmbenv.
 This defaults to creating a python3 virtualenv and compiling all dependencies (including MPICH).
 You should edit the `config-deps` and `config-deps.pkgs` files to match your test system.

 If you already have some dependencies installed and you are absolutely sure that everything is ABI compatible, then you can comment out those package lines in the